cenixeriadev/EmilyShop-App/README.md

 ## Introduction

-In this project, we present a desktop application developed using **Java Swing** for managing sales and inventory in a small shoe store.
+We present a desktop application developed using **Java Swing** for managing sales and inventory in a small shoe store.
 The main objective of this system is to streamline daily operations, ensuring efficient stock control and accurate sales tracking.

 The application provides a user-friendly **graphical interface (GUI)** that allows store managers and employees to perform essential tasks such as:
 - **Registering and updating products** in the inventory.